-HRP Associates, Inc.’s New York Office Achieves OSHA’s SHARP Status
+HRP Associates, Inc.’s New York Office Achieves SHARP Certification from NYSDOL

-HRP’s Clifton Park, New York office recently received SHARP status by the EPA’s Occupational Safety and Health Administration (OSHA).
+HRP’s Clifton Park, New York office recently received SHARP certification from the New York State Department of Labor.

 SHARP (the Safety and Health Achievement Recognition Program) recognizes small business employers who operate an exemplary injury and illness prevention program.
 Acceptance of HRP’s New York office into SHARP is an achievement of status that singles it out among business peers as a model for worksite safety and health.
-Upon receiving SHARP recognition, OSHA has granted HRP’s New York office exemption from programmed inspections during the period that the SHARP certification is valid.
+Upon receiving SHARP recognition, OSHA exempts HRP’s New York office from OSHA-programmed inspections during the period that the SHARP certification is valid.

-“We are pleased and proud to receive this certification from OSHA.
-HRP is committed to protecting our employees from all safety and health hazards and to working with OSHA to implement best practices in order to meet this goal”, said Tom Seguljic, VP and Regional Office Manager at HRP.
+“We are pleased and proud to receive this certification.
+HRP is committed to protecting our employees from all safety and health hazards and to implement best practices in order to meet this goal”, said Tom Seguljic, VP and Regional Office Manager at HRP.

 Kent Ward Joins HRP Associates, Inc. as Regional Manager of Florida Office